heiko-braun/cai/README.md

 #### ASSISTANT_ID

-Make sure you have set the `ASSISTANT_ID` environment variable, pointing to the assistant that leverages the right function (below).
+Make sure you have set the `ASSISTANT_ID` environment variable, pointing to the assistant that leverages the right function (below) (https://platform.openai.com/assistants).

-The assistant shpould be prepared with some instruction-tuning:
+The assistant should be prepared with some instruction-tuning:

 ```
 You are an assistant helping software developers create integrations with third-party systems using the Apache Camel framework.